You already send billions in taxes to Lansing and Washington to fix the roads, yet they are still worst in the nation.

 Government must be smarter with your money.

 The Build It Michigan Strong legislative reform plan reduces the cost of road building materials by increasing access to construction aggregates, stretching your tax dollars to fix more roads without a tax increase.
+All while protecting our environment.

 (Click on video for sound)